You are here:

 There is no stamp duty in the Isle of Man but recordal fees are payable to the Isle of Man Government.

-Advocates are permitted to act for both parties in property transactions provided there is no conflict of interest and no objection is raised by either party.
+Advocates are permitted to act for both lender and borrower in respect of mortgage transactions provided there is no conflict of interest and both parties have given informed written consent.

 It’s important to arrange appropriate insurance for your Buy to Let property.

 Standard property insurance policies do not normally pay out when a property is let.